fairlearn/fairlearn/docs/user_guide/mitigation.rst

 In the example below, the `Diabetes 130-Hospitals <https://www.openml.org/d/43874>`_ is loaded and the correlation between the African American race and the non-sensitive features is removed.
-This dataset contains more races, but for the cause of this example we will only focus on the African American race.
-This procedure will drop the sensitive features from the dataset.
+This dataset contains more races, but in example we will only focus on the African American race.
+The :code:`CorrelationRemover` will drop the sensitive features from the dataset.

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE